Computing a human-like reaction time metric from stable recurrent vision models: Scene Categorization

 \subsection{Results}

 The model was able to correctly classify $83\%$ of the validation images and $73\%$ of the held-out test images from~\cite{Sofer2015}.
 The errors can be understood, at least partly, in light of the less-than-clear-cut labels (e.g., an islet with a house on top, a building behind many trees).
 Each of the test images had previously been assigned a discriminability score \cite{Sofer2015}, based on the average error rate of logistic classifiers trained on ``gist'' features \cite{Oliva2001}.
 Human participants were reported to be slower with decreasing discriminability \cite{Sofer2015}.
-Here, we show a similar trend in the model (Fig.~\ref{fig:sofer}b), with a linear regression analysis revealing a significant, negative discriminability slope, $b=0.47, SE=0.03, t=-16.45, p< .001$.
+Here, we show a similar trend in the model (Fig.~\ref{fig:sofer}b), with a linear regression analysis revealing a significant, negative discriminability slope, $b=-0.47, SE=0.03, t=-16.45, p< .001$.
 Directly comparing $\xi_{cRNN}$ to human RT, we found them to be significantly correlated, $r = .19, p<.001$.
+While our cRNN model of choice here does not perfectly account for empirical patterns in human reaction times, specifically in their non-monotonic reaction time readouts for the low-discriminability stimuli, they provide a promising start.
+Our framework is model-agnostic (e.g., see SI~\S\ref{convlstm} for results on a convLSTM) and thus can be used to test hypotheses on architectural improvements.